Microsoft Data Center Submerged Under Water For Up To Five Years — By Design

 “We’ve got so much renewable energy here,” he said.

-Just as the space race marked the dawning of a new era, the placing of underwater data servers could begin a new era of competition among the Big Tech companies if Microsoft proves successful.
+Just as the space race marked the dawning of a new era, the placing of underwater data servers could begin a new era of competition among the big tech companies if Microsoft proves successful.